reactive-python/reactpy-django/docs/src/reference/hooks.md

 ## Use Location

-This is a shortcut that returns the WebSocket's `#!python path`.
+This is a shortcut that returns the browser's current `#!python path` as a `Location` object.

-You can expect this hook to provide strings such as `/reactpy/my_path`.

 === "components.py"